-The sclera is the white outer wall of the eye.
-It is a tough, fibrous tissue that extends from the cornea (the clear front section of the eye) to the optic nerve at the back of the eye.
-The sclera gives the eye its white color.
+The sclera is the white outer coating of the eye.
+It is tough, fibrous tissue that extends from the cornea (the clear front section of the eye) to the optic nerve at the back of the eye.
+The sclera gives the eyeball its white color.

 Dorland's Online Medical Dictionary. www.dorlands.com/def.jsp?id=100095100.
 Accessed Sept.
 9, 2015.